 A mutual fund is a group of stocks and bonds managed by a fund manager who buys and sells mutual funds on behalf of the group of people invested in this mutual fund.

 As an investor, you own shares of the companies that belong in mutual funds you’ve invested in.

 As you get settled and start getting finances in order, you may get a call from a financial advisor who sweet talks you into managing your hard earned money.
 But before you do, make sure you do your due diligence.
 Asking these questions may be a good place to start:

 - What asset allocation do they recommend for you?

-- How do the mutual funds recommended compared to index?
+- How do the mutual funds recommended compare to index?

 - How much would their management fees (Management Expense Ratios or MERs) be?

 - Are there any extra fees for buying or selling the funds they recommend?

 If you’re looking to learn more about investing in Canada, check out these 3 books: